-Landowners, real property owners and property management companies are required to maintain their property so that it is reasonably safe for guests.
+Landowners, real property owners, and property management companies are required to maintain their property so that it is reasonably safe for guests.
 Owners of stores, gas stations, malls, shopping centers, parking lots, schools, office buildings, restaurants, nightclubs, hotels, apartment buildings, condominiums and other types of property are all required to safely maintain their property for the safety of all who enter, walk through or visit.
 If you were harmed because the premises you visited were unsafe, you may have a valid personal injury case for damages.
-Aventura personal injury attorney Brandon Stein offers a free case review to discuss your particular circumstances.
+Florida personal injury attorney Brandon Stein offers a free case review to discuss your particular circumstances.

 Premises Liability Guest Classification